MIST & MOUNTAINS (7 NIGHTS / 8 DAYS)

 - After breakfast proceed to Kandy (Approx: 4Hrs)

 - Evening Enjoy a Trekking at Udawattakelle: Udawatta Kele Sanctuary or the Royal Forest Park of Kandy is siuated on the hillside behind the Dalada Maligawa or the Temple of the Tooth Relic.
-This forest extents about 257 acres and is considered to be a vital Bio reserve for the much populated Kandy City.
+This forest extents about 257 acres and is considered to be a vital Bio reserve for the much-populated Kandy City.
 Centuries back, area surrounding Kandy had been a Rain Forest and the human settlements took place during the era of King Panditha Parakramabahu (1302-1326 AD) and in 1371 AD, King Wickramabahu made Kandy his Kingdom.
 During this era Kandy was called as “Senkadagala”.
 This name came into being due to a Brahmin named Senkanda, who lived in a cave at Udawattakele during that era.
 During the Kandyan Kingdom, this forest area behind the palace was called ” Uda wasala watta” or the ‘Upper Palace Garden’ frequented by the royalty and was out of bound to the people.
-Since the downfall of the Kandyan Kingdom in 1815, this forest area started to loose it’s pristine condition due to wood cutting etc.
+Since the downfall of the Kandyan Kingdom in 1815, this forest area started to lose its pristine condition due to wood cutting etc.

 - Overnight Stay at Hotel in Kandy